boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R18_Koniunkcja_ze_strzalek.md

 to znaczy: gdy mamy dowody tych dwóch zdań), to akceptujemy zdanie *A ∧ B* (to możemy uzyskać dowód zdania *A ∧ B*).

-A oto dwie reguły eliminacji, które nie wymagają chyba komentarza.
+Reguły eliminacji też nie wymagają chyba komentarza.

 Jeżeli *A* i *B* to zdania, to: